slashkeygh/HTML-img2img-Pre-Processing-Editor/README.md

 1. img2imgPreEditorV2-BySlashkeyStudio.html - Includes both the image editor tab and video frame extraction tab.
 2. AdvancedRGBNoiseGeneration-BySlashkeyStudio - Older version that only includes an old version of the image editor.

+Just download and open the file in a browser.

+If you are concerned about safety, feel free to run them through an AI to check them.